Rhodesian Bush War: Resolution

 Under the agreement of March 1978, the country was renamed Zimbabwe-Rhodesia, and in the general election of 24 April 1979, Bishop Abel Muzorewa became the country's first black prime minister.
-On 1 June 1979, Josiah Zion Gumede became President.
+On 1 June 1979, Josiah Zion Gumede became president.
 The internal settlement left control of the military, police, civil service, and judiciary in white hands, and assured whites about one-third of the seats in parliament.
 It was essentially a power-sharing arrangement between whites and blacks.
 The factions led by Nkomo and Mugabe denounced the new government as a puppet of white Rhodesians and fighting continued.
 The hopes for recognition of the internal settlement, and of Zimbabwe-Rhodesia, by the newly elected Conservative government of Margaret Thatcher did not materialise after the latter's election in May 1979.
 Likewise, although the US Senate voted to lift sanctions against Zimbabwe-Rhodesia, the Carter administration also refused to recognise the internal settlement.

-While Prime Minister Thatcher clearly sympathised with the internal settlement and thought of the ZANLA and ZIPRA leaders as terrorists, she was prepared to support a push for further compromise if it could end the fighting.
+Thatcher sympathised with the internal settlement and thought of the ZANLA and ZIPRA leaders as terrorists, but was prepared to support a push for further compromise if it could end the fighting.
 Britain was also reluctant to recognise the internal settlement for fear of fracturing the unity of the Commonwealth.
 Thus later in 1979, the Thatcher government called a peace conference in London to which all nationalist leaders were invited.

 The outcome of this conference would become known as the Lancaster House Agreement.
 During the conference, the Zimbabwe-Rhodesian Government accepted a watering down of the 1978 internal settlement while Mugabe and Nkomo agreed to end the war in exchange for new elections in which they could participate.
 The economic sanctions imposed on Rhodesia were lifted in late 1979, and the country reverted to temporary British rule until elections could be held.
 Under the Constitution of Zimbabwe-Rhodesia (Amendment) (No. 4) Act 1979 of 11 December 1979, the country formally reverted to its colonial status as Southern Rhodesia.
 The Zimbabwe-Rhodesian parliament voted itself out of power, and Lord Soames was appointed by the British government to rule the country as Governor-Designate, arriving in Salisbury on 12 December to take over from President Gumede.
 On 21 December 1979, a cease-fire was announced.
 An election was scheduled for early 1980.
 The British Commonwealth deployed an observer force, the Commonwealth Monitoring Force, to the country for the transitional period.
-Britain contributed 800 soldiers and 300 Royal Air Force personnel, along with small naval and marine contingents.
+Britain contributed 800 soldiers and 300 airmen, along with small contingents of sailors and marines.
 Australia, Fiji, Kenya, and New Zealand also contributed smaller numbers of troops.
 A nine-man British advance party arrived on 8 December to begin establishing a logistics base, and this was followed by the arrival of the main force shortly after.